pivotal-cf/docs-phd-ds/overview.md

 ---
-title: Overview of Pivotal HD for PCF v1.3.2.0
+title: Overview of Pivotal HD for Pivotal Cloud Foundry&reg; v1.3.2.0
 ---

 * [On-Demand Service Plans](#on-demand)
 * [External Service Plans](#ext-plans)

-The [Pivotal HD for Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-hd-service) enables [PCF](http://docs.pivotal.io/pivotalcf/getstarted/pcf-docs.html) Administrators to offer PCF users access to Pivotal HD software components for a variety of use cases.
+The [Pivotal HD for Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-hd-service) enables [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) Administrators to offer PCF users access to Pivotal HD software components for a variety of use cases.

 Like other [PCF Services](http://docs.pivotal.io/pivotalcf/services/overview.html), access is presented as a series of Service Plans in [Elastic Runtime](http://docs.pivotal.io/pivotalcf/concepts/overview.html).
-A PCF Administrator initially imports the Pivotal HD Service into Pivotal Cloud Foundry [Ops Manager](http://docs.pivotal.io/pivotalcf/customizing/) where they define the details of the service plans they wish to offer.
+A PCF Administrator initially imports the Pivotal HD Service into Pivotal Cloud Foundry&reg; [Ops Manager](http://docs.pivotal.io/pivotalcf/customizing/) where they define the details of the service plans they wish to offer.

 When PCF Administrators deploy the service, Ops Manger creates a BOSH deployment and uses its instance of BOSH to deploy a virtual machine where the Pivotal HD Service-Broker software process runs, along with a series of temporary VMs that register the Pivotal HD Service with Elastic Runtime and ensure that the deployment is successful.